Sampling Strategies for Robust Universal Quadrupedal Locomotion Policies: Methodology

-Based on the \textit{reference quadrupeds}, we uniformly sample the morphology parameters as described in more detail in~\cite{rytzReferenceFreePlatform2025}, showing zero-shot deployment onto systems such as the ANYmal.
+Based on the \textit{reference quadrupeds}, we uniformly sample the morphology parameters similar to~\cite{rytzReferenceFreePlatform2025}, showing zero-shot deployment onto heavy-duty quadrupedal robots such as the ANYmal.
 The approach described for the estimator in Section~\ref{ss:UniversalLocomotionController} is extended by the base center of mass com$_\text{base,x}$ sampled uniformly $\mathcal{U}(-0.15,0.15)$ and com$_\text{base,y,z}$ as $\mathcal{U}(-0.1,0.1)$ added to $\mathbf{c}_i$ for all reference models.
-Suppose that a robot can stand collision-free in its nominal configuration for \SI{2}{\second} using the RaiSim~\cite{raisimtechArticulatedSystemsRaiSim} simulator's joint controller.
-In that case, we admit it into the set of randomized robots used for training.
+A configuration is admitted to the training set only if the robot remains collision-free in its nominal pose for \SI{2}{\second} using the RaiSim~\cite{raisimtechArticulatedSystemsRaiSim} joint controller.